 Clean the freezer as quickly as possible, following your manufacturer’s instructions.
 A few manufactures recommend placing pans of hot water in the freezer and closing it.
-Then, remove the frost as it loosens and replace the water as it cools.
+Then, remove the frost as it loosens, and replace the water as it cools.
 Make sure the freezer is completely cool before restarting it.
-Other manufactures do not recommend using pans of hot water because in their freezers, refrigerator pressure could build up in the evaporator, making restarting the freezer difficult.
-These manufactures recommend allowing the frost to thaw naturally or with the aid of a fan.
+Other manufactures do not recommend using pans of hot water because, in their freezers, refrigerator pressure could build up in the evaporator, making restarting the freezer difficult.
+Instead, these manufactures recommend allowing the frost to thaw naturally or with the aid of a fan.

 When odor gets into the freezer’s insulation, write the company for any suggestions it may have for solving the problem.
-However, sometimes, there is nothing than can be done.
+However, sometimes, there is nothing that can be done.

 Containers for Freezing

-Do not freeze fruits and vegetables in containers with a capacity over one-half gallon.
+Do not freeze fruits and vegetables in containers with over a one-half gallon capacity.
 Foods in larger containers freeze too slowly to result in a satisfactory product.
-Packaging materials must have certain characteristics:
+Effective packaging materials must have certain characteristics:

 - Resistant to moisture and vapors.